arch8s/spring-2022/5.ADRs/ADR-004-PostgreSQL-database.md

 ## Decision

-We decided to use the PostgreSQL [version 13.x](https://endoflife.date/postgresql) as a main database since it has a good support from community and cloud platforms, rich of features and supports the multitenant databases.
+We decided to use the PostgreSQL [version 13.x](https://endoflife.date/postgresql) as a main database since it has a good support from community and cloud platforms, rich of features and supports the multi-tenant databases.

-We plan to use multitenant databases to isolate domains in modular architecture.
+We plan to use multi-tenant databases to isolate domains in modular architecture.
 It will help also to optimize hosting costs at start.

 ## Consequences